Batangas: Agriculture and fisheries

 Pineapples are also common in Batangas.
 Aside from the fruit, the leaves are also useful such that an industry has been created from it.
-In the municipality of Taal, pineapple leaves are processed to form a kind of cloth known as jusi (pronounced 'hu-si), from which the Barong Tagalog, the national costume of the Philippines is made.
+Pineapple leaves fibers are processed to form a silk-like fabric known as piña, from which the barong tagalog, the national costume of the Philippines is made.

-Livestock as an industry is also thriving in Batangas.
-Cattle from Batangas are widely sought throughout the country.
-The term bakang Batangas (literally "Batangas cow") is associated with the country's best species of cattle.
+Livestock as an industry also thrives in Batangas.
+The term bakang Batangas (literally "Batangas cow") is associated with the country's best species of cattle, and are widely sought throughout the country.
 Cattle raising is widely practiced in Batangas such that every Saturday is an auction day in the municipalities of San Juan, Bauan and Padre Garcia.

 Fishing plays a very important part of the economy of the province.
 Although the tuna industry in the country is centered in General Santos, Batangas is also known for the smaller species of the said fish.
 The locals even have their own names for it.
 Some of them are bigeye tuna (tambakol), yellowfin tuna (berberabe), tambakulis, Pacific bluefin tuna (tulingan), bullet tuna (bonito) and another species also called bonito but actually Gymnosarda unicolor.
 There is also an important industry for the wahoo (tanigi).

 Aside from the South China Sea, Taal Lake also provides a source of freshwater fishes to the country.
 The lake is home to Sardinella tawilis or simply tawilis, a species of freshwater sardine that is endemic to the lake.
 Taal Lake also provides farmed Chanos chanos or bangus.
 There is also a good volume of Oreochromis niloticus niloticus and Oreochromis aureus, both locally called tilapia.
-It is ecologically important to note that neither bangus nor tilapia are native to the lake.
-Thus they are considered an invasive species to the lake.
+It is ecologically important to note that neither bangus nor tilapia are native to the lake, and are considered an invasive species.

 Sugar is also a major industry.
 After Hacienda Luisita, the country's former largest sugar producer, was broken-up for land reform, the municipality of Nasugbu has been the home of the current largest sugar producing company, the Central Azucarera de Don Pedro.
 Rice cakes and sweets are also a strong industry.

 Some towns (those adjacent to Laguna) have a prosperous bamboo based industry, where several houses and furniture are made of bamboo.
 Natives say that food cooked in bamboo has an added scent and flavor.
 Labong, or bamboo shoots, is cooked with coconut milk or with other ingredients to make a Batangas delicacy.